 Encouraging Toddlers to Eat Rainbows

-One important feeding goal is to incorporate fruits and vegetables into our kids’ meals.
+Looking to incorporate more fruits and vegetables in your kid's diet?
 Encouraging them to “eat a rainbow” this month can be a fun way to celebrate St. Patty’s day and other fun springtime themes.
 Here are my three easy steps to eat a rainbow with your toddler.

 Step 1 – Wash the Colors

-The first step is to wash our hands, cutting boards and knives before prepping our rainbows.
-This is an important step because we need to ward off germs and foodborne illnesses.
-Many of my picky eaters became picky after becoming sick from an unwashed piece of fruit or veggie.
+The first step is to wash hands, cutting boards and knives.
+This is an important step because we need to ward off germs and food-borne illnesses.
+Some picky eaters establish pickiness after becoming sick from an unwashed piece of fruit or veggie.

-- Even if your toddler is not eating the skin or rind, we still need to wash them thoroughly.
+- Even if your toddler is not eating the skin or rind, wash the produce thoroughly.
 The skin / rind may touch their hands and lips.

 - Wash fruits and vegetables under running tap water and lightly scrub with a vegetable brush or the ezpz Mushroom Sponge.

 - Include your toddler in the washing process.
 Let them run the water, hold the food, or do the scrubbing.
 Washing is a great sensory activity and a wonderful way to introduce the fruit / vegetable before you ask them to try it!

 Step 2 – Select the Colors

 Using a rainbow as a guide is an easy way to ensure your kids are getting a wide range of vitamins.
 Each color group (red, orange, yellow, green and blue/purple) provides a unique set of nutrients.
 So, if your toddler consumes several colors per day, they are eating the nutrients they need to thrive!
 You can even add other colors, too, like white (banana), pink (peach), brown (potato) and black (olives)!
 A variety of tints is the key to ward off picky eating.
 I’ve put together a short list by color so you can mix and match to create quick, healthy and delicious options for your toddler.

 Orange: Cantaloupe, Mango, Sweet Potato